The Poisson boundary of wreath products

-Wreath products of the form $\Z/2\Z\wr B$ are also called ``lamplighter groups'', due to the following interpretation: one pictures the Cayley graph $\cay{B}{S_B}$ as a street with lamps at every element, each of which can be in a different independent state given by an element of $\Z/2\Z$.
-The identity of $\Z/2\Z$ corresponds to the lamp being turned off, and the non-trivial element of $\Z/2\Z$ corresponds to the lamp being turned on.
+Wreath products of the form $\Z/2\Z\wr B$ are also called ``lamplighter groups'', due to the following interpretation: one pictures the Cayley graph $\cay{B}{S_B}$ as a street with lamps at every element, each of which can be in two different states given by the elements of $\Z/2\Z$.
 An element $g=(f,b)\in \Z/2\Z\wr B$ consists of a \emph{lamp configuration} $f\in \bigoplus_{B} \Z/2\Z$, which encodes the state of the lamp at each element of $B$, together with a position $b\in B$, which corresponds to a person standing next to a particular lamp.
-Multiplying on the right by elements of $\Z/2\Z$ corresponds to switching the state of the lamp at position $b$, whereas multiplying on the right by an element of $B$ changes the position of the person, without modifying the lamp configuration.
+Multiplying on the right by elements of $\Z/2\Z$ corresponds to switching the state of the lamp at position $b$, whereas multiplying on the right by an element of $B$ changes the position of the person without modifying the lamp configuration.